Amla / Indian Gooseberry (Capros®)

 Frequently asked questions about Amla / Indian Gooseberry (Capros®)

-What is Amla / Indian Gooseberry (Capros®)?
+What is Amla / Indian Gooseberry?

 Amla (Indian gooseberry) is one of the richest natural sources of vitamin C and polyphenols on earth — containing up to 600–700 mg of vitamin C per 100g fruit alongside emblicanin A and B (unique ellagitannins found nowhere else), gallic acid, and quercetin.
+Capros® (Natreon Inc.

-The clinically studied dose for Amla / Indian Gooseberry (Capros®) is 250–500 mg/day Capros® standardized extract; traditional amla powder: 3–6 g/day; vitamin C contribution: ~50–150 mg per 500 mg extract.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 250–500 mg/day Capros® standardized extract; traditional amla powder: 3–6 g/day; vitamin C contribution: ~50–150 mg per 500 mg extract Always follow the product label and check with a healthcare provider for personal advice.